Kreller99/fall2020/docs/_sources/week39.rst.txt

 * The Account class should have relevant details.
 * The Customer class Should also have relevant details.

-Stick to the techniques we have covered so far, and be sure to create doctests.
+Stick to the techniques we have covered so far.

-**Overloading**

-Add the abillity in your code to overload one or more init methods
+* Add the abillity for you __init__ method to handle different inputs (parameters).

-**Hand in on fronter**

-When you are done you should hand in you solution on fronter.
-You should after this assess 2 other students solutions. (code review, what is good, what is not so good etc.).
-Who you should assess is handled by fronter (hopefully :))

 .. raw:: html